IQ404/study-notes/README.md

 This is because thinking the reasons behind the consequences of playing golf with a tennis racquet is highly probable to result in a waste of time, at least in writing code.

+Other things to note:

+- Hide the platform-specific implementations.
+-
+- Use `#include` guards for ALL `.h` files rather than using `#pragma`.
+This is because the meaning of the former is precisely defined for all platforms, while the meaning behind the latter can change.
+We want to make sure things that works for us really and will always be working for us.

 ## Prefer Default Arguments over Overloading

 ## Use In-class Member Initializers